Ashangbam Minaketan Singh: Awards

-During his lifetime he was honoured and decorated with many titles and awards Sahitya Ratna (from Manipuri Sahitya Parishat(1971), Sahitya Academy Award in Asheibagi Nityaipod (Poetry) (1977), Soviet Land Nehru Award (1977), Kavi Samrat (from Thangal Marup, Hailakandi, Cachhar 1980), the most eminent citizen of Manipur (1985), Padma Shri (1985), Shubharna Jayanti Sanman Award(1986), Jamini Sunder Guha Gold Medal (1988), Thoibi Award (1988), Lalit Memorial Gold Medal (1990) and many, many more prestigious awards.
+During his lifetime he was honoured and decorated with many titles and awards Sahitya Ratna from Manipuri Sahitya Parishat(1971), Sahitya Academy Award in Asheibagi Nityaipod (Poetry) (1977), Soviet Land Nehru Award (1977), Kavi Samrat from Thangal Marup, Hailakandi, Cachar (1980), The Most Eminent Citizen of Manipur (1985), Padma Shri (1985), Shubharna Jayanti Sanman Award(1986), Jamini Sunder Guha Gold Medal (1988), Thoibi Award (1988), Lalit Memorial Gold Medal (1990) and many more prestigious awards.

 Death and legacy

-Minaketan lived a fruitful long 89 years even having to see and play with his youngest grandson, encompassing the whole of the 20th century.
-He died of a heart attack in 1995 leaving behind his family and above all his legacy in Meitei literature.
+Ashangbam Minaketan Singh lived a fruitful long 89 years even having to see and play with his youngest grandson, encompassing the whole of the 20th century.
+He died of a cardiac arrest in 1995 leaving behind his family and above all his legacy in Manipuri literature.
 He was the representative of the Meitei Literature in the whole of 20th century.
-On his death it was reported that "The Colossus of Manipur Fell."
+On his death it was reported that "The Colossus of Manipur has Fallen."